tnebooks/12th-biology/content.en/botany/biotechnology/plant_tissue_culture/_index.md

 The morphological changes occur in the callus leading to the formation of shoot and roots is called organogenesis.

-* Organogenesis can be induced in vitro by introducing plant growth regulators in the MS medium.
-* Auxin and cytokinins induce shoot and root formation.
+- Organogenesis can be induced in vitro by introducing plant growth regulators in the MS medium.- Auxin and cytokinins induce shoot and root formation.

 ### Applications of Plant Tissue Culture